Open access publishing

 - Publisher’s PDF – The final published version of the article with the layout of the journal.

-To sum up, watch the videos about open access publishing:
+To sum up, watch the video about open access publishing:

 Tools for finding Open Access articles and journals